PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 Charging the product

 only when the projector is not in use (Power off).
-Connect one end of the supplied AC adapter to DC IN jack and the other end to a power outlet to start charging.
+Connect one end of the supplied AC adapter to the DC IN jack and the other end to a power outlet to start charging.

 Charging LED Indicator